 sudo apt install snapd

 Ensure the system-wide /snap mount point exists before Classic snaps attempt to bind to it.
-This script checks if /snap exists and creates a symbolic link to the actual snap directory if missing:
+This script checks if /snap exists and creates a symbolic link to the actual snap directory if missing.
+If you want a refresher on symlink behavior, see our guide on creating symbolic links in Ubuntu.

 if [ ! -e /snap ]; then